 The destination location cannot be the source disk.
 Also, make sure the selected drive is large enough to contain the system partitions.

-- For the system installed on a dynamic disk, System Clone only able to clone it to a basic disk.
+For systems installed on a dynamic disk, System Clone is only able to clone it to a basic disk.